-- Identify the needs of students with SEN as early as possible.
-This is most effectively done by gathering information from the student, parents, education (including feeder schools) and other educational agencies where appropriate, as well as health and care services prior to the child's entry into the school. - Monitor the progress of all students in order to aid the identification and progress of students with SEN. Continuous and rigorous monitoring using assessment and progress data of students with SEN by their subject teachers will help to ensure that they are able to reach their full potential.
-In addition to this further monitoring will be carried out by

-SLT, Progress Leaders, Heads of Year, Subject Leaders and the SENCO and Learning Support team to support identification.

-- Make appropriate provision to overcome all barriers to learning and ensure students with SEN have full access to the National Curriculum.
-This will be co-ordinated by the SENDCO and Assistant SENDCO and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all students' needs are catered for.
+- done by gathering information from the student, parents, education (including feeder schools) and other educational agencies where appropriate, as well as health and care services prior to the child's entry into the school. - Monitor the progress of all students in order to aid the identification and progress of students with SEN. Continuous and rigorous monitoring using assessment and progress data of students with SEN by their subject teachers will help to ensure that they are able to reach their full potential.
+In addition to this further monitoring will be carried out by - SLT, Progress Leaders, Heads of Year, Subject Leaders and the SENCO and Learning Support team to support identification. - Make appropriate provision to overcome all barriers to learning and ensure students with SEND have full access to the National Curriculum.
+This will be co-ordinated by the SENDCO and Assistant SENDCO and will be carefully monitored and regularly reviewed to ensure that individual targets are being met and all students' needs are catered for.
 Heads of Year will also contribute regularly to creating and reviewing such provisions. - Work with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEN procedures and practices, providing regular reports on their child's progress, and providing information termly on the provisions for students within the school as a whole, and the effectiveness of the SEN policy and the school's SEN work. - Work with and in support of outside agencies when the students' needs cannot be met by the school alone. - Create a school environment where students feel safe to voice their opinions of their own needs.
-This means providing regular one to one meetings between students and their keyworker and will be made easier by carefully monitoring the progress of all students.
-Student participation is a right.
-This will be reflected in decision-making but also encouraged through wider opportunities for participation in school life e.g. membership of the School Council, Prefects, Peer Listening Counsellors - Wider Partnerships to enhance student provision and support.
-These include collaborative working with the families of feeder primary schools, other SENCOs and the SEN Network schools within Derby City, outside providers e.g. Junction 16 and external agencies such as CAMHS, Social Care and the MAT team.
+This includes supporting them in terms of understanding SEN procedures and practices, providing regular reports on their child's progress, and providing information termly on the provisions for students within the school as a whole, and the effectiveness of the SEND policy and the school's SEND work.

+- Work with and in support of outside agencies and implement the VSend Tool when the students' needs cannot be met by the school alone. - Create a school environment where students feel safe to voice their opinions of their own needs.
+This means providing regular one to one meetings between students and their keyworker and will be made easier by carefully monitoring the progress of all students and this will be person centred.
+This will be reflected in decision-making but also encouraged through wider opportunities for participation in school life e.g. membership of the School Council, Prefects, Peer Mentors - Wider Partnerships to enhance student provision and support.
+These include collaborative working with the families of feeder primary schools, other SENCOs and the SEND Network schools within Derby City, o u t s i d e providers e.g. Junction 16 and external agencies such as CAMHS, Social Care and the MAT team.